saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 ***

-# Video 3: A realistic portfolio case: Investing in the 30 DJIA stocks over 25 years with monthly rebalancing
+# Video 4: A realistic portfolio case: Investing in the 30 DJIA stocks over 25 years with monthly rebalancing

-Let's now look at a realistic portfolio invested in the 30 Dow Jones Industrial Average stocks and track the portfolio performance over a period .
+Let's now look at a realistic portfolio invested in the 30 Dow Jones Industrial Average stocks and track the portfolio performance over a period.
 Their symbols are summarized on this slide.

 ***